harmony-one/h/progress/yuriy-menkov.md

 2025-05-06 Tue: [Added](https://github.com/harmony-one/shadow-pool-analytics/commit/e10fbefe04101ede92830b875b14fb7cc61aba69) export of an extended version of the raw data for all pools used to calculate the vfat position metrics.
 Switched to supporting the bridge (upon request from support) — investigating an issue with transferring funds from Harmony to Linea.
 It looks like there is a problem with some contract settings on the harmony side"

+2025-05-06 Wed: Fixed issue with transfers USDC.e from Harmony to Linea: the problem was with the version update on the unify bridge assets (error in contract sources).
+The contract was fixed and redeployed, also updated the related frontend and backend services.
+Users in the community have been notified.

 2025-05-05 Mon: Synced with Theo regarding the final comparison between VFAT and Swapx ICHI vaults — we agreed that the most accurate approach is to compare the USDC.e/USDT and frxUSD/scUSD pools separately.
 Accordingly, I [generated](https://github.com/harmony-one/shadow-pool-analytics/blob/main/export_swapx_ichi/swapx-ichi-wallets-usdc-usdt.csv) the data for the USDT pool on Swapx ICHI and wrote the final report — it's currently under review with Theo.

 ---